Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Should You File Business Dispute Arbitration in texas? — Decision Framework

-• IF your claim amount is under $50,000 — THEN arbitration may provide a cost-effective resolution compared to lengthy litigation.
+• IF your claim amount is less than $50,000 — THEN arbitration is generally cost-effective and expedites resolution compared to litigation.

 What Most People Get Wrong About Business Dispute in texas